 WHAT ARE THE SIDE EFFECTS OF ANESTHESIA?

-Fig. 4: Each hospital will have its own policies about parents being with the child during the time the child is going to sleep in the operating room or waking up in the recovery room.
+Fig. 4: Each hospital has its own rules about parents being with the child while they go to sleep in the operating room or wake up in the recovery room.

 WHAT ARE THE RISKS OF ANESTHESIA?

-Serious anesthesia complications, such as brain damage or death, are exceptionally rare.
-Generally healthy children tolerate anesthesia at least as well as adults.
+Serious problems from anesthesia like brain damage or death, are extremely rare.
+Generally healthy children deal with anesthesia as well as adults.

-CAN STRABISMUS SURGERY IN PEDIATRIC PATIENTS BE DONE WITH TOPICAL OR LOCAL ANESTHESIA?
+CAN STRABISMUS/EYE MUSCLE SURGERY IN CHILDREN BE DONE WITH LOCAL ANESTHESIA OR NUMBING EYE DROPS?